sensu/sensu-docs/content/sensu-go/5.6/api/overview.md

 The Sensu API supports filtering for all GET endpoints that return an array.
 You can filter resources based on their labels with a label selector using the `labelSelector` query parameter and on certain pre-determined fields with a field selector using the `fieldSelector` query parameter.

 For example, the following request filters the response to only include resources that have a label entry `region` with the value `us-west-1`.
-We will use the flag `--data-urlencode` in curl so it encodes the query parameter for us, in conjunction with the `-G` flag to it appends the data to the URL.
+We will use the flag `--data-urlencode` in curl so it encodes the query parameter for us, in conjunction with the `-G` flag so it appends the data to the URL.

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $TOKEN" http://127.0.0.1:8080/api/core/v2/checks -G \